OpenModelica/OpenModelica/doc/UsersGuide/source/omedit.rst

 The simulation process in OMEdit is split into three main phases:

-1. The Modelica model is translated into C/C++ code.
-The model is first instantiated by the frontend, which turns it into a flat set of variables, parameters, equations, algorithms, and functions.
+#.
+The Modelica model is translated into C/C++ code.
+The model is first instantiated by the
+   frontend, which turns it into a flat set of variables, parameters, equations, algorithms, and functions.
 The backend then analyzes the mathematical structure of the flat model, applies symbolic simplifications and determines how the equations can be solved efficiently.
    Finally, based on this information, model-specific C/C++ code is generated.
-This part of the process can be influenced by setting *Translation Flags* (a.k.a. *Command Line Options*), e.g. deciding which kind of structural simplifications should be performed during the translation phase.
+This part of the process can be influenced by setting :ref:`Translation Flags <omedit-options-simulation-translationflags>` (a.k.a. *Command Line Options*), e.g. deciding which kind of structural simplifications should be performed during the translation phase.
-2. The C/C++ code is compiled and linked into an executable simulation code.
-Additional *C/C++ compiler flags* can be given to influence this part of the process, e.g. by setting compiler optimizations such as ``-O3``.
+#.
+The C/C++ code is compiled and linked into an executable simulation code.
+Additional :ref:`C/C++ compiler flags <omedit-C-Compiler-flags>`
+   can be given to influence this part of the process, e.g. by setting compiler optimizations such as ``-O3``.
 Since multiple C/C++ source code files are generated for a given model, they are compiled in parallel by OMEdit, exploiting the power of multi-core CPUs.
-3. The simulation executable is started and produces the simulation results in a `.mat` or `.csv` file.
+#.
+The simulation executable is started and produces the simulation results in a `.mat` or
+   `.csv` file.
 The runtime behaviour can be influenced by *Simulation Flags*, e.g. by choosing specific solvers, or changing the output file name.
 Note that it it possible to re-simulate a model multiple times, changing parameter values from the Variables Browser and/or changing some Simulation Flags.
 In this case, only Phase 3. is repeated, skipping Phases 1. and 2., which enables much faster iterations.

 The simulation options for each model are stored inside the OMEdit data structure.
 They are set according to the following sequence,